 • Postural training: Correcting poor posture through ergonomic adjustments and awareness of body mechanics reduces the chances of re-injury.

-• Manual therapy: Therapists may use techniques such as massage, joint mobilization, and myofascial release to reduce pain and muscle tension and improve flexibility.
+• Manual therapy: Therapists may use massage, joint mobilization, and myofascial release techniques to reduce pain and muscle tension and improve flexibility.

 Consistency is vital in physical therapy.
 As the muscles around the spine strengthen and flexibility improves, you’ll experience reduced pain and a lower likelihood of future injury.
 Your therapist will also teach you strategies for preventing future episodes of lower back pain, such as proper lifting techniques and ergonomic adjustments at work.